 You can add a proxy to a master page to let Flare know you want to include a certain type of content in the master page.
 A proxy acts as a placeholder for auto-generated content or content that you have created elsewhere.
 When you build output, the content takes the place of that proxy.
 Proxies can be added to regular topics

-Note: You might have used master pages in earlier versions of Flare when creating Word or FrameMaker output, but then decide to use the newer page layouts instead.
+Note: You might have used master pages in earlier versions of Flare when creating Word output, but then decide to use the newer page layouts instead.
 You can manually remove all links to master pages in your target and table of contents.
 However, another alternative is to automatically disable the use of master pages in your project.
-By using this feature, Flare will ignore all links to master pages when you generate the Word or FrameMaker target.
+By using this feature, Flare will ignore all links to master pages when you generate the Word target.
 It will instead use links that you provide to any page layouts.
 See Disabling the Use of Master Pages.